harshitpaunikar1/Project-8/.github/project-buildup-history.md

 - Task summary: Started this one by sitting down and trying to understand what Housing Price Prediction should actually become.
 I did not rush into code yet.
 The main thing here was to define the prediction or analysis goal for Housing Price Prediction so the project had a decent base.
 At this stage nothing was fully locked, so I kept a rough list of things that looked useful and ignored the rest for now.
 I kept bouncing between the notebook, small observations, and quick plots until the direction felt usable.
 - Deliverable: By the end of the day I had project objective written down in a rough way, which was enough to stop guessing and move into the next step.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2021-03-17 - Day 1: Problem framing start

+- Task summary: Spent another hour on this: added a sanity check assertion that would catch obvious data shape issues early.
+- Deliverable: Solid now, moving on.